SkiFire13/master-thesis/chapters/background.typ

     - $p((b, i)) < p((b', j))$ if $i < j$.
 ]

 The given priority function is not fully specified, but it can be shown that there exist a mapping to $bb(N)$ that satisfies the given order and partition into even/odd.
+An intuitive way would be to just list the priorities in order and give to map each of them to the next available even or odd natural number.

 // TODO: theorem?
 #lemma("correctness and completeness of the powerset game")[